TrickfireRobotics/urc-2023/docs/python_creating_a_new_node.md

         sys.exit(0)
 ```

-## Adding to the List of Launchable Nodes
+## Adding to the List of Launch-able Nodes
 8. Go back to your `setup.py` file.
 Look at the `console_scripts`, it should look this right now

     ` 'console_scripts': [],`